rluvaton/connection-monitor/README.md

   </a>
 </p>

-> CLI tool written in NodeJS for monitoring connection to IP addresses in real-time
+> No more multiple terminal windows just to ping! use this CLI tool written in NodeJS for monitoring connections using ping and display it in compact way!
 >
-> Currently, only working on Windows
+> (NEW 🌟) Added support to both Linux and Mac
 ### 🏠 [Homepage](https://github.com/rluvaton/connection-monitor)

 ## Install